ezsystems/commerce-documentation/docs/guide/quickorder/quickorder.md

 !!! note

     Optionally, if custom text is enabled, the customer also has the possibility to upload a custom text in CSV upload.
-    The custom text should be the 4th column.
+    In this case, the custom text should be the last column (3rd or 4th).

     ``` yaml
     #enable/disable additional text line in basket per basket line